AntKirill/MathLogic/Task2/README.md

 # Math logic homework 2

-## For testing on all tests of directory tests/ :
+## For checking all tests of directory tests/ :

 Make shure that MAIN_PROJECT_SOURCE_FILES in CMakeLists is test_all_main.cpp.
 Then go in directory build/ and run test_all.bash.